NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/felidae_trait_evolution_ContModels_2024.md

-Here, we will fit several models of trait evolution which can provide us some insights into the tempo of trait evolution, for example, whether the trait is evolving by means of drift (i.e Brownian motion model) or under some selection.
+Here, we will fit several models of trait evolution which can provide us some insights into the tempo of trait evolution, for example, whether the trait is evolving by means of drift (i.e Brownian motion model) or other variants of Brownian Motion model.
 Fitting these models can act as a good preliminary step and one can use more complex models (e.g. those that can incorporate rate heterogeniety) to test specific hypotheses.
-The models we are fitting here assume homogenous rate of evolution.
-We will use fitContinuous function from geiger to fit five (Brownian, Brownian with trend, Early Burst, Ornstein-Uhlenbeck & white noise) trait evolution models.
+The models we are fitting here assume the homogenous rate of evolution.
+We will use fitContinuous function from geiger package to fit five (Brownian, Brownian with trend, Early Burst, Ornstein-Uhlenbeck & white noise) trait evolution models.